LuboDimitrov/Morse-encoder/README.md

 Now you should see two executable files have been generated.

-###5 .
-To run them just type their names on the console and hit enter
+### 5. To run them just type their names on the command prompt and hit enter
-> I would recommend you running each executable on a separate terminal
+First start the server typing `ServerMorse` on the command propmpt

+### 6. Open another terminal and run the client
+Type ``ClientMorse`` on the command prompt and hit enter

+### 7. Now type the message you want to endcode
+### 8. Run the client again if you want to encode another message.
+You can run it in the existing terminal